prakash090200/ATM-machine-Implementation-using-java/README.md

  Here we made it synchronized now 1st thread was processed completely then next thread is processed , this way data is secured.

----
 # Working

 :pen: First create the thread object for thread class <br/>
 :pen: join the thread with the source code either by - <br/>
-     	       :pencil2: Implementing the interface Runnable( import java.lang.Runnable). <br/>
+      &nbsb	:pencil2: Implementing the interface Runnable( import java.lang.Runnable). <br/>
-     	       :pencil2: Extending the Thread Class Itself(import java.lang.thread). <br/>
+      &nbsb :pencil2: Extending the Thread Class Itself(import java.lang.thread). <br/>
 :pen: Start each thread corresponding to each customer. <br/>
 :pen: For synchronized multi- thread use- <br/>

 ---
      Synchronized(resource object name){
              public void run(){